 The entitlement package also contains policies that allow Identity Manager to consume permission information from the target LDAP server, and dynamically create an entitlement and dynamic resource for each permission type, and load the permission data as entitlement values into Identity Manager Role-Based Provisioning Module.
 This package contains GCVs to control the resource mapping.
 Select this package if you want to enable the permission reconciliation feature for this driver.
-For more information, see "Understanding Permission Collection and Reconciliation Service" in the NetIQ Identity Manager 4.0.2 Common Driver Administration Guide.
+For more information, see "Understanding Permission Collection and Reconciliation Service" in the NetlQ Identity Manager Driver Administration Guide.

-For general information about entitlements, see the Identity Manager 4.0.2 Entitlements Guide.
+For general information about entitlements, see the NetlQ Identity Manager Entitlements Guide.

 Password Synchronization: This packages contains the policies that enable the LDAP driver to synchronize passwords.
 If you want to synchronize passwords, verify that this option is selected.
-For more information, see the Identity Manager 4.0.2 Password Management Guide.
+For more information, see the NetlQ Identity Manager Password Management Guide.

 Data Collection: These packages contain the policies that enable the driver to collect data for reports.
 If you are using the Identity Reporting Module, verify that this option is selected.
-For more information, see the Using Identity Manager 4.0.2 ReportsIdentity Reporting Module Guide.
+For more information, see the NetlQ Identity Reporting Module Guide.

 Account Tracking: These packages contain the policies that enables account tracking information for reports.
 If you are using the Identity Reporting Module, verify that this option is selected.
-For more information, see the Identity Reporting Module Guide.
+For more information, see the NetlQ Identity Reporting Module Guide.

 - 5 Click Next. - 6 (Conditional) If there are package dependencies for the packages you selected to install, you must install them to install the selected package.
-Click OK to install the package dependencies listed - 7 (Conditional) If more than one type of package dependency must be installed, you are presented with these packages separately.
-Continue to click OK to install any additional package dependencies. - 8 (Conditional) If not already configured, fill in the following fields on the Common Settings page, then click Next:
+Click OK to install the package dependencies that are listed. - 7 (Conditional) If more than one type of package dependency must be installed, you are presented with these packages separately.
+Continue to click OK to install any additional package dependencies. - 8 (Conditional) The Common Settings page is displayed only if the Common Settings package is installed as a dependency.
+On the Install Common Settings page, fill in the following fields:

 User Container: Select the Identity Vault container where the LDAP accounts will be added if they don't already exist in the vault.
-This value becomes the default for all drivers in the driver set.
+This value becomes the default for all drivers in the driver set